b07505054/MyOpenAiWork-1.2---OpenAIAnalysiscode/README.md

-# Use AI generates code from your strategy, more flexible and efficient
+# Use AI to Generate Code from Your Strategy: More Flexible and Efficient

-OpenAi is not a stable coding generater now, it makes error on complex project frequently.
+OpenAI is not a stable code generator now, as it frequently makes errors on complex projects.
 However, it generates code really fast.

-- Write your stratgey and let AI generate easy analysis function.
+Write your strategy and let AI generate easy analysis functions.